Pokemon: The Unknown Continuum

 "It's, err...it's am immigrant, Loudred."
 A young voice heard through the periscope shaft faintly, obviously not having the means or common sense to be able to shut out the noise properly.
 "An immigrant and a cyndaquil."

-"Must have came from thousands of miles away – go tell him to piss off or something.
-He's probably just blundering around not knowing what's what here."
+"Must have came from thousands of miles away.
+Go tell him to get lost or something – he's probably just blundering around not knowing what's what here."
 A deeper and far louder voice said, who didn't seem to be too happy about this.
-Their voices had no defined accents what so ever, but I could only guess that was due to different vocal structures that was distinct to their species.
+Their voices didn't have particularly defined accents, but like Serge, it seemed to blur between English and French, but I could only guess that the other factor was due to different vocal structures that was distinct to their species.
 "Well, go tell them that we're not a hotel or a tourist information booth!"